bagder/http3-explained/en/README.md

 ## Help!

-Feel free to "grab" a whole section and write it for us.

 If you find mistakes, omissions, errors or blatant lies in this document, please send us a refreshed version of the affected paragraph and we will make amended versions.
 We will give proper credits to everyone who helps out!
 I